Setting Up ServiceNow

 ServiceNow incidents appear in the overview grid.

-Checkpoint: ServiceNow incidents appear with columns for ID, Title, Priority, Status, Agent Status, Created, Impacted Service, and Handler.
+Checkpoint: ServiceNow incidents appear with columns for ID, Title, Priority, Status, Agent Status, Created, Owning Service, and Handler.

 Edit or disconnect ServiceNow